ghitchens/informant/README.md

 # Informant <small>(experimental)</small>

-A system for handling local distribution of state and events.
+A system for handling local pub/sub of state and events.

-Informant allows Elixir processes (_source processes_) to distribute _public state_ and _events_ by publishing _topics_.
-Other processes may _subscribe_ to a topic or a wildcard group of topics, resulting in notifications of matching topic's public state and events being sent to the subscriber's mailbox.
+Informant allows Elixir processes (_source processes_) to publish _topics_ that provide access to _public state_ and _events_.
+Other processes may _subscribe_
+to a topic or a wildcard group of topics, resulting in notifications of matching topic's public state and events being sent to the subscriber's mailbox.

 Informant is designed for fast, concurrent event dispatch with proper sequencing and no locks at the expense of slightly slower subscription and publishing.
 Source processes incur the cost of a single message send to update their public state, and transactions or event dispatch on a topic do not block any other topics.

 Informant's API is still experimental and subject to frequent change.

 ## Example

 A taste of usage follows.
-Please see test/informant_test.exs for more.
+Please see `test/informant_test.exs` for more.

 ```elixir
 # start the Networking domain